trinizm/datasciencecoursera/README.md

  - Step5 - From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject

-  - Create a tidy data set with the average of each variable for each activity and each subject;
+  - Create a tidy data set with the average of each variable for each activity and each subject
-(activity name, subject id) is a key
+  - (activity name, subject id) is a key
   - There is a single row for each key
   - There is a single column for each measurement
   - Save final dataset as a txt file